 When it comes to gig bags, I've tried them all and I always come back to Reunion Blues (my first gig bag was a Reunion Blues, when I was 6 years old!).
 Built like a tank, sized fantastically for air travel and very protective of your instrument.
 I love my gig bags!

 Click on the photo to be taken directly to the Reunion Blues website

-I recently got turned onto Tsunami cables and I must say that I'm impressed.
+I got turned onto Tsunami cables at a NAMM show a few years back and I must say that I'm impressed.
 Fantastic feeling and sounding cables that are designed for the touring musician.
 They are durable, attractive and they just plain work.... every time!

 Click on the photo to be taken directly to the Tsunami Cables website

 MXR has been leading the charge with their fantastic pedals.
 I have found personal nirvana with the Octave Pedal, in particular.
 It finally overtook the seemingly unbeatable OC-2 in my eyes.
 It does everything the OC-2 did so well and more.

 The Envelope Filter has also blown me away.
 Finally, an envelope that remains useful at any volume and with any variety of settings.
 This thing just sounds good!
 I have yet to try an MXR pedal that didn't leave me wanting to rewire my pedal board to incorporate it.